Traffic summonses are issued by a Woodland Park Police Officer.

 Current examples of violations that carry a MANDATORY minimum fine include: stop sign violations, red lights, speeding, and driving without insurance.

-Payments may be made in person by cash, check, money order, VISA or Mastercard.
+Payments may be made in person by cash, check, money order, or credit card.
 To pay from home by credit card, call 687-5207.
-Send mail payments to Municipal Court, P.O.
+Mail payments to Municipal Court, P.O.
 Box 9007, Woodland Park, Colorado, 80866-9007.

 The Court Appearance

 At your Arraignment Hearing/First Appearance, you will be given a verbal advisement of rights by the judge, as well as being provided a written advisement to be signed and maintained in your file.
 Once the advisement has been given you will be called in the order that you signed in, will be given the opportunity to speak with the city prosecutor about your case and see if the matter can be resolved by a mutually agreeable plea bargain.
 If no resolution is reached, you may set your case for trial, requiring the city to prove the allegations at a trial.
 The court will schedule a trial within 91 days of the entry of a not guilty plea being made by the defendant.